TheBodger/MMM-ButterMeNoParsnips/README.md

 the visualiser can be placed anywhere, .

-the module also has a test harness option that will display stuf it will also have a showControsl option that will display the butterchurn control panel on mouse over.
+the module also has a test harness option that will display stuff it will also have a showControls option that will display the butterchurn control panel on mouse over.